 Photo Analysis Options

-When you add a photo while creating or editing a product, Stuffolio can analyze it to help fill in product information:
+When you add a photo while creating or editing an item, Stuffolio can analyze it to help fill in item information:

 Three Analysis Options